-If you’re in the market for a gas water heater, you probably have a lot of questions.
+If you’re in the market for a gas, you probably have a lot of questions.
 Why are some units so much more expensive than others?
 How do you install and maintain a gas system?
 What’s the best model for your home?

 Well, fortunately for you, this guide has all the answers and more.

 First and foremost, you should only consider heaters made by reputable and dependable brands.
 After all, it’s a product you will use every day for the next 30 years.

 There are many other factors you should take into account before you buy.
 The most important must-know modifications are outlined below.

 Measured in units of GPM (gallons per minute), the flow rate determines how much hot water can run at the same time.
 The average shower has a flow rate of 1.5 GPM, while the average kitchen sink uses 1 GPM.

 For example, if your home has two showers, you need a heater with a maximum capacity of 4 GPM or greater.
 Otherwise, two people won’t be able to shower at the same time while someone is washing the dishes or vise versa.

 The ambient temperature of water from the grid is stable all year long with the exception of below-freezing weather.
 For obvious reasons, if you live in a colder climate, you will need a more powerful heater.
 Ideally, it should be able to heat water to 150° F at your maximum flow rate on the coldest winter day.